 If you're migrating from a different system to Lightspeed OnSite, or if you want to add a supplier’s price list to your database, importing is a simple way to batch import or update data to OnSite.
 You can import data for products, customers, suppliers, and contacts.
 You can import products from a text file that your supplier provides you, which can save time creating and maintaining products.
 Each line item in the source data represents one record in your OnSite product database.
 When you import new products, OnSite creates a new product card for each line item you import.
 You can also update existing products by matching on a field and importing new data into the fields that you specify.

-Before you import products make sure you have configured your store, because certain product attributes need to be defined before you can perform an import.
+Before you import products make sure you've configured your store, because certain product attributes need to be defined before you can perform an import.

 Main steps for importing data